***** Important Notice *****

 We appreciate everyone’s patients and understanding as we work to maintain the integral health of our community with the building life safety of our community.
 Please feel free to call or contact the Building Official or Building Inspector with any questions or concerns.

-Effective March 18, 2020, The Town will be utilizing the following process for in-take and issuing permits until further notice
+Effective October 3, 2022, The Town will be utilizing the following process for in-take and issuing permits.
+We will no longer do over the counter permitting.

 Procedures for the intake of all building, PROW, GEC, demolition permits and addendum:

-• A $250.00 nonrefundable plan review fee will be due for all commercial building permit submittals.
-Please contact Kelly Bowlin with your credit card information or leave payment in a marked envelope in the drop box in front of Town Hall.
+• A $500.00 nonrefundable plan review fee will be due for all commercial building permit submittals.
+Please contact Kelly Bowlin with your credit card information or drop payment off at the front desk of the Planning & Building Department at Town Hall.

 Procedures for obtaining trade permits: